-SPORT C SPORT CLASS B1 Only athletes who have little, or no vision may compete in football 5-a-side.
+SPORT C SPORT CLASS B1 Only athletes who have little, or no vision may compete in Blind Football.
 This classification applies to the field players.
-In addition, each team has a sighted, able-bodied goalkeeper, who does not need to undergo classification.
+In addition, each team has a sighted, non-disabled goalkeeper, who does not need to undergo classification.
 To ensure fair competition all athletes (except for the goalkeeper) must wear eyeshades.